YorkieDev/DragonRepellerRPG/README.md

 ## Introduction

 Dragon Repeller is an RPG game developed as part of the "Learn Basic JavaScript by Building a Role Playing Game" course from [freeCodeCamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/).
 The game is built using HTML, CSS, and JavaScript and is designed to be a fun and interactive experience.
+This is a Guided Project where I had to solve various tasks throughout the course provided by freeCodecamp.

 ## Game Overview